 - Anything that needs to be accomplished rests solely on your shoulders, so you better be in good shape and have a lot of discipline.

 - Becoming sick or injured becomes exponentially more dangerous when you are alone.
 Even simple tasks such as acquiring water and food could prove extremely difficult.

 - Your survival depends entirely on you.

 - It is near impossible to provide around-the-clock security.

 - Human beings are social creatures by nature.
 Isolation will eventually take a mental, emotional, and spiritual toll.

-This approach is the complete opposite of the lone wolf.
-A person who takes on this role is more interested in recognizing the problems brought on by a disaster, finding solutions, and rebuilding after an event, rather than shutting the world out.
+This approach is the complete opposite of the loner or survivalist mentality.
+Someone who takes on this role is more interested in recognizing the problems brought on by a disaster, finding solutions, and rebuilding after an event rather than shutting the world out.